shsui5379/notes/Computer Science/Software Analysis and Design 1/3 - arrays.md

 - the `0x` at the beginning indicates that it's a hexadecimal number
 - Put `&` in front of a variable name to get the variable's memory address
 - `&arrayname[i] == arrayname + i`
+- The array's name itself is a pointer to the first element of the array